geosolutions-it/mapstore-playground/README.md

 A sample mapstore project
 =========================

-This is a sample MapStore project ready to work, with some examples and exercises.
+This is a sample MapStore project ready to use, with some examples and exercises.
 An good way to start playing with MapStore friendly.

 Quick Start